The Guest House

 This Escher-esque tree house sits right in the middle of the airy Peaks Island woods.
 With three bedrooms (2 queens & 1 single) and two bathrooms, this camp style cabin is equipped with a full country kitchen, as well as plenty of books, games, and artwork to inspire you.
 Two bedrooms have their own screened-in porches, the perfect place to contemplate the sunrise, sketch, draw, or write late into the night.
 The classic wooden interior gives this house a homey and welcoming feeling; the large back deck is surrounded by luscious green woodlands to create a precious privacy.

-Just a short stroll from the ocean and quick bike ride from "down front" means you are just close enough to a general store, post office, library and ice cream shop (open late!)
+Just a short stroll from the ocean and quick bike ride from "down front" the residency is just close enough to a general store, post office, library and ice cream shop.

-The best of both worlds is yours because the city of Portland is just a fifteen minute ferry ride away, where plenty of food, music, and culture awaits!
+The best of both worlds is here because the city of Portland is just a fifteen minute ferry ride away, where plenty of food, music, and culture awaits.

-Ferry schedules can be found at Casco Bay Lines.
-Bike rentals, kayak rentals, golf cart rentals and a taxi are also on island.
+Ferry schedules to Peaks Island can be found at Casco Bay Lines.
+Bike rentals, kayak rentals, and a taxi are also on island.

-This sweet single story stone cottage is set just across the lane from the Guest House and truly looks as if you are stepping into a story book.
+This sweet single story stone cottage is set just across the lane from the Guest House and truly looks as if one is stepping into a story book.
 (Live in one while you write one!)
 As if it were built with artists in mind, this beautiful stone structure holds a kind of woodland magic that can only inspire creativity.
 The kitchen is ample and fun.
 There is one Queen bedroom and a single/couch in the studio, one and a half bathrooms (rinse off the sea salt in the stone shower) and a working fireplace in the comfy living room (always welcome should the Maine fog roll in).
 There is a separate parlor for writing, and a separate studio space for drawing.
 The back patio faces the woods, a perfect place to daydream.
-As with the Guest House above, you are close to the ocean, where there are plenty of smooth rock promontories for picnics and painting.
+As with the Guest House above, residents are close to the ocean, where there are plenty of smooth rock promontories for picnics and painting.